Providing content gets users to your site. Dripping content keeps them there.

 - Under the rule, select Drip/Expiration.

 You'll find a menu of options that trigger content dripping.
-You can allow users to access new content right after they register for your site, on a specific date, after they purchase a product from your site, or when they subscribe a particular membership from this menu.
+You can allow users to access new content right after they register for your site, on a specific date, after they purchase a product from your site, or when they subscribe to a particular membership from this menu.

 Drip content is a great way to keep users coming back for more of the awesome product you have to offer them.